dongryphon/extjs-webpack/Readme.md

 Using Sencha Themer would be great partner here.
 Just build your theme and link it in via the index file.

+I'd love to hear what folks think of this approach!